The Minimum Evidence Surface for Trustworthy Weight-Edit Results

 Limitations

-- This is a synthesis of the first three April posts, not a new experiment.
+- This is a synthesis of the linked notes; it adds framing, not new measurements.

 Sources